Get insider access

 Razer vs Logitech

 Logitech makes a line of gaming headsets in a similar price range.
 Even Logitech's cheaper options tend to be customizable, with in-app sound and mic customization options, so you may want to check out the brand's offerings if you're on a budget.
 However, they don't make headphones that support Xbox wireless.
-They have a more gamer-centric look than Razer headphones and don't usually support Bluetooth, so Razer is the better brand for mixed-use gaming and casual headsets.
+They also have a more gamer-centric look than Razer headphones and don't usually support Bluetooth, so Razer is the better brand for mixed-use gaming and casual headsets.

 Razer vs SteelSeries

 SteelSeries' higher-end models come with digital-to-audio converters for improved sound quality or base stations that put controls for line chat mixing within easy reach.
 However, Razer offers more budget-friendly options.
-They have more headphones that support Bluetooth and more headphones intended for hybrid gaming and casual use. if you're looking for a high-end headset with many features, check out SteelSeries' best headphones.
+They have more headphones that support Bluetooth and more headphones intended for hybrid gaming and casual use.
+If you're looking for a high-end headset with many features, check out SteelSeries' best headphones.

 Razer vs Astro